hraberg/akeem/README.md

 highest tag is for objects.
 It's currently used by records and bytevectors.
 These objects have their real tag stored in the header on the heap.
 The tag's id is the symbol id of its type.
-Doubles have no tag, so the symbol `double` has symbol id 0.
+Doubles have no tag, so the symbol `double` has id 0.

 Ports are C streams.
 They and procedures use tagged pointers to their actual values.
-They have no extra header on the heap and don't participate in the garbage collection.
+They have no extra header on the heap and they don't participate in the garbage collection.

 #### Closures

-Closures are represented using two functions, where the body is compiled once, and the other one acts as a bridge function created each time a lambda is referenced and sets up the local variable on the stack based on the current environment before jumping to the body.
+Closures are represented using two functions, where the body is compiled once, and the other one acts as a bridge function created each time a lambda is referenced and sets up the local variables on the stack based on the current environment before jumping to the body.

-Closures don't support mutable local variables using this compilation model.
+Closures don't support mutable local variables using this compilation model, as the closed over variables are compiled into the code.
 Boxing via lists or vectors is necessary.

 #### TCO